Rouf0x/Password-Generator-By-ChatGPT/README.md

 ChatGPT only made the "Password Generator.exe" I did the icon and the requirements file.

 (I did not edit this code, only chatGPT coded this.)

+# How to use
+1 - Make sur you have python and pip installed on your machine.

+2 - Run the "Requirements.bat" file and wait until all the needed libraries are downloaded.

+3 - Now all you have to do is run the "Password generator.exe" file and enjoy !